superbrothers/kubernetes-docs/kubectl_logs.md

 ### Options

 ```
+      --all-containers                 Get all containers's logs in the pod(s).
   -c, --container string               Print the logs of this container
   -f, --follow                         Specify if the logs should be streamed.
   -h, --help                           help for logs